SARATOGA SPRINGS - Upstate New Yorkers can now breathe a sigh of relief.

-Who's to be the new U.S. Congressman - a question that has garnered national attention - will now hinge on a painstaking count of impounded paper and absentee ballots under the oversight of a state Supreme Court judge.
-This process is expected to take at least three weeks, and it may be months before results are official.
+The results will now hinge on a painstaking count of impounded paper and absentee ballots under the oversight of a judge - a process that is expected to take about three weeks before results are certified.

-In Murphy's election-night headquarters at the Gideon Putnam Hotel in Saratoga Springs, well over 1,200 of his supporters celebrated early returns.
-They had come expecting an upset victory over Tedisco, an established veteran politician.
-Across town in the Holiday Inn, Tedisco jumped onto the stage and predicted that the outstanding absentee and military votes, which traditionally favor Republicans - would give him a winning margin.
+Across town in the Holiday Inn, Tedisco jumped onto the stage - about a half-hour earlier than his opponent - and predicted that the outstanding absentee and military votes, which traditionally favor Republicans - would give him a winning margin.

-Tedisco privately said the reason for his eleventh-hour comeback was due to an election-day phoning blitz to get every last supporter out to the polls.
+Tedisco privately said the reason for his eleventh-hour comeback was due to an election-day calling blitz to get every last supporter of his out to the polls.

-Later, Murphy pressed through the cheering crowd at the Gideon-Putnam, stepping onto the stage with Gillibrand.
+A half-hour later at the Gideon Putnam ballroom, Murphy pressed through the crowd - which shouted "Go Scott, go" in unison - stepping onto the stage with Gillibrand.

-Greeting the crowd as if he'd won, Murphy said he'd be working in Congress to accomplish three objectives.
+Greeting the cheering crowd as if he'd won, Murphy said he'd be working to accomplish three objectives as Congressman.

 "We can create good jobs in upstate New York, we can turn this economy around, and we can promise a better future for our kids," he said.

-The new president and his policies were prominent in Murphy's speech and campaign.
+The new president and his policies were prominent in Murphy's speech.

-Washington D.C. political observers have said this race would provide the nation with a referendum of sorts on Obama's performance to date.
+In the last several weeks, Washington D.C. political observers said this race in upstate New York would provide the nation with a referendum of sorts on Obama's performance to date.

-"Today, the voters said, 'We do approve of what Barack Obama is doing,' and they said, 'Our kids will be able to stay here and pursue their dreams in this District.'"
+"Today, the voters said, 'We do approve of what Barack Obama is doing,'" he said, evoking cheers.
+"They said, 'Our kids will be able to stay here and pursue their dreams in this District.'"`

-"I'm so excited to be in the position to go to Washington and fight on behalf of workers for better wages, better health care and better retirement," Murphy told cheering union members.
+"I'm so excited to be in the position to go to Washington and fight on behalf of workers for better wages, better health care and better retirement, Murphy told cheering union members in the crowd.

-He said he'd work jointly with Republicans to restore the economy and decrease taxes.
+He said he'd work jointly with Republicans to restore the economy and lower taxes.